 Spacegodzilla, Void Invader

 This card also has an alternate alternate version.
 Magic cards are made a long time before they actually get printed.
 This card was originally called Spacegodzilla, Death Corona, after the Spacegodzilla’s weapon Beam Corona.
-Due to recent pandemic, this name was inappropriate and it was changed.
-You can find official statement here.
+Due to the recent pandemic, this name was inappropriate, and was therefore changed.
+You can find the official statement here.

 The name was changed to Spacegodzilla, Void Invader on Arena and on all printings except the very first one.
 The first printing has a bit higher of a price because of its rarity and collectability.